Charleston Weekend Getaway: Perfect Itinerary

 One of the most popular day trips from Charleston is to tour an old plantation.
 There are several in the area.

 Two of the most popular are Boone Hall and Magnolia Plantation.
-Both offer free 24-hour cancellation for their tours.

 Or you might enjoy paying a visit to Boone Hall Plantation.
 This activity includes transportation from Charleston.
 Expert storytellers will take you on a journey through the lives of enslaved people who once lived there.